Road Trip Iceland Part 6 | Exploring Central-North Iceland around Lake Mývatn

 A Gay Couple exploring Central North Iceland around Lake Mývatn

-The time at Lake Mývatn flew by like the strong wind.
+The time at Lake Mývatn flew by like a strong wind.
 Our road trip around Iceland had to go on.
 Further North and West, that was the plan.
-What we didn’t expect, were the beautiful Aurora Borealis (Northern lights), and more whales at Dalvik and beautiful views over the fjords, before we reached the East Glacial River gorge (Austari-Jökulsá) for a white water rafting tour and a real Iceland horse ride.
+What we didn’t expect was the beautiful Aurora Borealis (Northern lights), and the sight of more whales at Dalvik and beautiful views over the fjords.
+All that before we reached the East Glacial River gorge (Austari-Jökulsá) for a white water rafting tour and a real Iceland horse ride.
 See you during our last days in North and West Iceland.

-Wanna know more?
-Stay tuned.. on Facebook, Twitter, YouTube, and Instagram.
+Do you want to know more?
+Stay tuned… on Facebook, Twitter, YouTube, and Instagram.
 See you in North Iceland!

 Sylvia Wickrematilleke